neopsis/niagara-gradle-plugins/README.md

 This repository contains several plug-ins that make it easier to configure Gradle for Niagara development.
 The Neopsis plugin internally configures the Tridium plugins and thus minimizes the configuration.
-Befor you start using the plugin, you have to define some gradle properties.
+Before you start using the plugin, you have to define some gradle properties.

 ### Prepare `${USER_HOME}/.gradle/gradle.properties`